ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 total [1; 3; 5; 3; 1];;
 ```

-We shall talk about the "exception" which was caused by our ignoring the warning later.
+We shall talk about the "exception" which was caused by our ignoring the

-###  Polymorphic functions
+warning later.
 Consider a function to find the length of a list:

 ```ocamltop
 let rec length l =